Loreto Baja California, Mexico Travel Guide

 Lowest prices for flights and accommodations, offering value.
 Fewer tourists.
 Ocean temperatures are very warm, making it perfect for swimming, snorkeling, and diving.

 Intense heat and high moisture levels can make outdoor activities uncomfortable.
-Higher risk of tropical storms and hurricanes.
+Higher risk of the tropics storms and hurricanes.
 Some smaller businesses may operate on reduced hours.

 Plan for specific experiences